rprishabh/Smart_Stadium_Guardian/README.md

 ## ⚙️ Local Setup & Verification

-Follow these precise steps to securely install dependencies and evaluate the Stadium Guardian operations centre.
+Follow these precise steps to securely install dependencies and evaluate the Stadium Guardian operations center.

 **1. Clone the Repository & Install**